 2. Take advantage of compounding.

-Second reason why you’d want to invest is to take advantage of compounding.
+The second reason why you’d want to invest is by making time your best ally to harness advantage of compounding.

-Compounding happens when earnings from your investments start generation more earnings itself.
+Compounding happens when earnings from your investments start generating more earnings itself.
 Time is your best ally when it comes to investing so it’s better to start as early as you can.

 Still have excuses of delaying?